 Things to note

-Keep in mind that electronic files usually must be in one of the following formats in order to be uploaded: PDF, TIF, JPG, JPEG, GIF, PNG, BMP.
+Keep in mind that electronic files generally must be in one of the following formats in order to be uploaded: PDF, TIF, JPG, JPEG, GIF, PNG, BMP.

-Another note, files must not contain any special characters, accents, or symbols.
+Another important thing to note is that files must not contain any special characters, accents, or symbols.

 How to Upload a Document